osintbuddy/osintbuddy/frontend/src/routes/docs/pages/intro/getting-started.md

 We *love* thorough bug reports!

 ## Reporting Security Issues
- Please email the core contributors directly at [oss@osintbuddy.com](mailto:oss@osintbuddy.com) directly if you encounter a serious security issue (e.g. in a package we use, etc)
+ Please email the core contributors directly at [oss@osintbuddy.com](mailto:oss@osintbuddy.com) if you encounter a serious security issue (e.g. in a package we use, etc)